jc0714/SampleCode/README.md

 ## 3. ThirdPageVC: Animations and Interactive Cells

 **Main Features**:
-- Displays a table with 50 rows.
-Depending on the row, each cell displays either an image or some text.
+- Depending on the row, each cell displays either an image or some text.

 **Cell Animation**:
 - When a cell is about to appear, it fades in and slides up slightly for a smooth visual effect (`willDisplay`).